Sturmlied

-The "Sturmlied" ("Storm Song" or "Assault Song") was the de facto anthem of the SA until it was gradually supplanted by the "Horst-Wessel-Lied".
+The "Sturmlied" ("Storm Song" or "Assault Song") was the de-facto anthem of the SA until it was gradually supplanted by the "Horst-Wessel-Lied".

 History

-The lyrics for this Nazi song were written by National Socialist poet Dietrich Eckart, with the second stanza being written in 1919, the third in 1921 and the first in 1923.
+The lyrics for this song were written by poet Dietrich Eckart, with the second stanza being written in 1919, the third in 1921 and the first in 1923.
 The stanzas were later rearranged into the now common order.
-The music was composed by Hans Gansser in 1921.
+The music was composed by Hans Gansser in 1921, as the poem was also published.
 The third stanza was usually excluded in the "Sturmlied" as it does not fit in the rhyme scheme of the first two stanzas.

 The phrase Deutschland erwache! ("Germany, awake!") was taken from this poem and came to be one of the most influential slogans of the NSDAP.

 Text

 Sturm!
 Sturm!
 Sturm!
 Sturm!
 Sturm!
 Sturm!

 Läutet die Glocken von Turm zu Turm!